bootstrapworld/curr/README.md

     The first command is only needed the first time you build;
     subsequent builds can just use `racket build.rkt`

-    To generate the curriculum under a different tagging context, provide additional arguments to the build.rkt program.  e.g:

-    $ racket build.rkt pedagogy group

-    Under DrRacket, you can change your Language settings to include the tags as custom command line arguments.

 ----------------------------------------------------------------------

 # Contributors